-ables (e.g., selection of groups of people with greater attachment to their religious communities into counties with greater rainfall risk).
-This is because for the link between rainfall risk and membership in religious communities to be upward biased, selection on unobservables would have to have the opposite effect on the link between rainfall risk and membership in religious communities than selection on observables (e.g., selection by first- and second-generation immigrants' countries of origin; see Nunn and Wantchekon, 2011, for a recent application of this methodology).
-Results also change little in columns (2) and (3) where we control for ln population in 1890 and the literacy rate in 1880 (the literacy rate is not available for 1890) to account for potential effects of population density and literacy on church membership.29 Columns (4) and (5) split the sample into counties with value added in agriculture relative to manufacturing above and below the median.
+reported in Appendix Table B.20).
+The link between rainfall risk and membership in religious communities in column (1) is somewhat stronger than in Table 2, column (1) where we estimated the same specification without controls for first-and second-generation immigrants' countries of origin.
+Using the methodology of Altonji et al. (2005), this suggests that our results are unlikely to be biased upward by selection on unobservables (e.g., selection of groups of people with greater attachment to their religious communities into counties with greater rainfall risk).
+This is because for the link between rainfall risk and membership in religious communities to be upward biased, selection on unobservables would have to have the opposite effect on the link between rainfall risk and membership in religious communities than selection on observables (e.g., selection by first- and second-generation immigrants' countries of origin; see Nunn and Wantchekon 2011, for a recent application of this methodology).
+Results also change little in columns (2) and (3) where we control for In population in 1890 and the literacy rate in 1880 (the literacy rate is not available for 1890) to account for potential effects of population density and literacy on church membership.31 Columns (4) and (5) split the sample into counties with value added in agriculture relative to manufacturing above and below the median.
 We find a positive and statistically significant link between membership in religious communities and rainfall risk among more agricultural counties but a statistically insignificant link among less agricultural counties.
-Moreover, the difference between more and less agricultural counties is statistically significant at the 5-percent level.
+Moreover, the difference between more and less agricultural counties is statistically significant at the 5% level.
 Finally, we consider the link between membership in religious communities and rainfall risk during the growing and nongrowing seasons in column (6).
 We continue to find a stronger link of membership in religious communities with growing-season rainfall risk than with nongrowing-season rainfall risk.
-Table 7 reports the results when we measure membership in religious communities using combined church seating capacity relative to population.
-Again, the controls for firstand second-generation immigrants' countries of origin are jointly statistically significant determinants of religious membership at the 0.001-percent significance level in all specifications.
+Table 7 reports the results when we measure membership in religious communities using total church seating capacity relative to population.
+Again, the controls for first- and second-generation immigrants' countries of origin are jointly statistically significant determinants of religious membership at the 0.001% significance level in all specifications (first- and second generation immigrants' country of origin controls are reported in Appendix Table B.21).
 The link between rainfall risk and membership in religious communities in column (1) is somewhat stronger than in Table 2, column (4) where we estimated the same specification without controls for first- and second-generation immigrants' countries of origin.
 Results change little in columns (2) and (3) where we control for ln population in 1890 and the literacy rate in 1880.
 Columns (4) and (5) show a positive and statistically significant link between membership in religious communities and rainfall risk among more agricultural counties but a statistically insignificant link among less agricultural counties.
-Moreover, the difference between more and less agricultural counties is statistically significant at the 1-percent level.
+Moreover, the difference between more and less agricultural counties is statistically significant at the 1% level.
 Finally, in column (6) we continue to find a stronger link of membership in religious communities with growing-season rainfall risk than with nongrowing-season rainfall risk.